top of page

 • 400-600 – the average number of dollars a family spends yearly to heat their water.

-Knowing the history of water heaters and other fun facts should help you better appreciate this handy appliance in your home.
-Without it, you would be stuck heating your water using natural resources.
+Knowing the history of water heaters and other interesting facts should help you appreciate this handy appliance in your home even more.
+Without it, you would be forced to heat your water using manual traditional methods.

 WHO INVENTED THE FIRST WATER HEATER